Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Replace the content of `HomePage.tsx` with the suggested code

+- Open the terminal and navigate to the `WrightBrothersFrontend/` directory.

+    ```bash
+    cd WrightBrothersFrontend/
+    ```

+- Run the frontend and backend with the following command

+    ```bash
+    npm run frontend-and-backend
+    ```

-- Run the frontend and navigate to the home page `http://localhost:5173/`
+- Navigate to the home page `http://localhost:5173/`

 - You should see a loading state with a spinning Airplane for 3 seconds before the planes are displayed

-- Now stop the API by pressing `Ctrl + C` in the terminal where the API is running
+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal

+- Run only frontend with the following command

+    ```bash
+    npm run frontend
+    ```

+- Navigate to the home page `http://localhost:5173/`

-- You should see an error message displayed
+- After 3 seconds you should see an error message displayed, because the API is not running

-## Optional (Work in Progress)
+## Optional (Work in Progress - Unstable)

 ### Step 3: Advanced backend integration with Open API